cjtech-support/CJTech-Site-Notes/README.md

 Changes to happen for the CJ Tech Support Website.
 Website: https://cjtech.com.au

-I want the site to be a light, fast, mobile friendly site, focused on marketing content.
+The CJ Tech Support site is to be a light, fast, mobile friendly site, focused on marketing content.
 Not PC support content.
 There are a lot of SEO and Social Media businesses out there and I don't want to follow that generic marketing theme.
-I provide a full service for my small business target audience.
+I provide a full service for my small business audience.

 <ul>
 <li>Domain Name Registration</li>
 <li>Website Hosting</li>
 <li>Email Hosting</li>
 <li>Cloud Hosting of Documents</li>
-<li>Website Creating using Wordpress</li>
+<li>Website Creation using Wordpress</li>
 <li>Google Adwords</li>
 <li>Facebook PPC</li>
 <li>Analytic and SEO Reports</li>
-<li>Detailed To Do Lists and Progress Reporting</li>
+<li>Detailed SEO To Do Lists and Progress Reporting</li>
 </ul>

 <h2>Website Top Menu</h2>